picarro-cchang/Brooks/experiments/firmware/pigss/boxer/README.markdown

 number is the system board's way of discovering the hardware.

 This firmware reads the 10 pressure sensors at about 35 Hz.

+### Version 1.1.1 ###

+Added the `clean` command and support for the clean solenoid.
+Sending the `clean` command will disable all sample channels and open the clean solenoid.